 Severability,

 Fats, oils and grease (FOG) control is addressed in the Municipal Code, Chapter 13.20, Section 13.20.070, paragraph E which states the City may require properly sized grease traps or interceptors for restaurants.
-The City’s NPDES permit issued in March 2004 contains maximum daily and 30-day average oil and grease limits of 15 mg/l and 10 mg/l, respectively.
-Based on a review of the City’s reporting data, the City has not exceeded this limitation over the last 22 months.
-It is recommended a FOG program be implemented, for further details see FOG Program recommendation, in Section 4.6.
+The City’s NPDES permit issued in October 2009 does not contain numerical limits for FOG in the plant influent or effluent only a general prohibition requirement for being discharged into the collection system operations at levels that would impeded the effective operation of the collection system, a monitoring requirement for the final effluent, and an aesthetic requirement for the receiving water.
+However, field inspection and an increased frequency of cleaning in limited sections of the wastewater collection system make the implementation a FOG program a prudent administrative action to be implemented, for further details see FOG Program recommendation, in Section 4.6.

 Inspection of FOG-producing Facilities